radical-cybertools/radical.entk/doc/user_guide/adding_instances.rst

 Adding Instances
 ****************

-So far in our example, we had only 1 instance of the step, i.e. a Bag of Tasks with a bag size of 1.
+So far in our example, we had only 1 instance of the stage, i.e. a Bag of Tasks with a bag size of 1.
 Let's now increase the bag size to 16, keeping the workload the same as in the previous examples.
 This change is trivial: we simply specify the bag size as the number of instances during pattern object creation:

 .. code-block:: python

-	app = MyApp(steps=1,instances=16)
+	app = MyApp(stages=1,instances=16)

 You can download the entire script for this section :download:`here <scripts/add_instances.py>` or find it in your virtualenv under ``share/radical.ensemblemd/user_guide/scripts``.

-So now we will have 16 instances of step_1 executed.
+So now we will have 16 instances of stage_1 executed.
 Two things to note:

 * In the resource handle, we have acquired only 1 core.
 So these 16 instances will execute one at a time.
 If we had 2 cores, there will be 2 instances executed concurrently.
 With 16 cores, all instances execute concurrently.
 Play around with the number of cores and see how the runtime of the script varies!